CHNM-DT: Subchannel

-Analogue-to-digital conversion
+Analog-to-digital conversion

 CHNM began broadcasting its digital signal on December 17, 2009, operating at reduced power.
 On February 12, 2010, the CRTC approved an application to increase CHNM-DT's maximum effective power to 8.3 kilowatts.
 The station initially broadcast its digital signal in the 4:3 picture format (480p upconverted to 1080i), it was converted to the 16:9 format and 1080i resolution on April 26, 2011.
-CHNM shut down its analogue signal, over UHF channel 42, on August 31, 2011, the official date on which Canadian television stations in CRTC-designated mandatory markets transitioned from analogue to digital broadcasts.
+CHNM shut down its analog signal, over UHF channel 42, on August 31, 2011, the official date on which Canadian television stations in CRTC-designated mandatory markets transitioned from analog to digital broadcasts.
 The station's digital signal remained on its pre-transition UHF channel 20, using virtual channel 42.
-The station flash cut its Victoria transmitter from analogue to digital signal prior to August 31, 2011.
+The station flash cut its Victoria transmitter from analog to digital prior to August 31, 2011.